moov2/Orchard.ActiveDirectoryAuthorization/README.md

 ## Status

-Module has been released and is now [available from the Orchard Gallery](https://gallery.orchardproject.net/List/Modules/Orchard.Module.ActiveDirectoryAuthorization).
+An update (v1.2) is now [available from the Orchard Gallery](https://gallery.orchardproject.net/List/Modules/Orchard.Module.ActiveDirectoryAuthorization) to solve issues with Orchard 1.8.x.

 ## Versions